Adapted Physical Education

 Through this graduate track, you’ll be prepared to work with individuals with special needs who wish to engage in physical activities.
 You also will be equipped to develop and manage prescriptive programs for patients with disabilities who require specialized activities.

-All graduate students in the concentration will learn core concepts related to designing, implementing, and assessing within adapted physical education programs.
+All graduate students will learn core concepts related to designing, implementing, and assessing within adapted physical education programs.
 The curriculum provides an interdisciplinary approach with students selecting from a menu of courses in physical education, special education, health promotion, exercise science, psychology, and counseling.
 Fieldwork with emphasis on public school adapted physical education programs, with additional placements in recreational, geriatric, clinical, and social agencies, will prepare you to start and succeed in your career.

 Students entering the adapted physical education concentration who have not earned an undergraduate degree in physical education, and who wish to attain teacher certification, must also satisfy the requirements for the physical education teacher licensure program.

-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your essay.
+- Complete the FREE online application: Once your application form is processed you will receive an email with your application portal login credentials and instructions for submitting supplemental materials as listed below.

-In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.
+- Essay: In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

-Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.
-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your resume.
+- Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

-This program requires two letters of recommendation.
-Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.
+- Two letters of recommendation: Two letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.

-- In order to be considered official, transcripts must be received directly from the original source, by email to firstname.lastname@example.org, or mailed to the college address:
+- Transcripts: An official transcript from each college/university you have attended is required.
+In order to be considered official, transcripts must be received directly from the original source, by email to firstname.lastname@example.org or mailed to the college address: